-Stakeholders were invited by email to attend one of two telephonic conference calls (arranged at different times to accommodate various time zones on the same day).
+Stakeholders were invited by email to attend one of two conference calls (arranged at different times to accommodate various time zones).
 Stakeholders also had the option to submit comments by email.
 Stakeholders were notified of the meeting 15 days before the date of the meeting.

-Physical stakeholder consultation meetings were held by PO in Dharmasthala on 04/09/2018.
+Physical stakeholder consultation meetings were held by PO in Gurgaon.